alex-kadur/Sammlung_CS50P/README.md

-# Python (CS50’s Introduction to Programming with Python)
+# Sammlung: CS50’s Introduction to Programming with Python

 ---